Hypfer/smartmirror/README.md

 This is a fork of MagicMirror which aims to be used without a webserver.
 Also, it's in german.

+Weather Warnings from dwd.de
+Weather Info from openweathermap.org

 Icons taken from

 http://thenounproject.com/term/agriculture/4221/